ucsc-cgp/training-resources/WDL/Designing-and-running-workflows-for-Terra.md

 # Designing and Running Workflows For Terra: Tips & Tricks
+*Note: Some of this document rephrases information in the WDL library book, README.md*

 Those of you familiar with writing WDL workflows will feel right at home on Terra, as Terra uses the same program, Cromwell, as you likely use for your local WDL scripts.
 That being said there are a few differences once things move to the cloud.
 We've compiled a list of general advice to those who are new to writing workflows for Terra's compute envirnonment and to aid with troubleshooting.
 This assumes some familarity with WDL itself, so those new to the world of WDL may benefit more from the spec or other resources in this BYOT document.